roytang/blog/content/notes/2018/02/965819797551247360/index.md

   url: https://twitter.com/roytang/statuses/965819797551247360/
 ---

-RT [@GrumpySkeletor](https://twitter.com/GrumpySkeletor/): I was just sat here wondering why no-one gets killed on Eternia with a gun.
-Then I realised it's mainly down to there b…
+I was just sat here wondering why no-one gets killed on Eternia with a gun.
+Then I realised it's mainly down to there being no guns on the planet.
+Almost like there's a DIRECT FUCKING CORRELATION BETWEEN THE TWO.